knowitall/ollie/README.md

 using `ollie-core` as a dependency.  `ollie-app` supplies a parser from [nlptools](https://github.com/knowitall/nlptools).

+## Training the Confidence Function

+While Ollie comes with a trained confidence function, it is possible to retrain the confidence function.
+First, you need to run Ollie over a set of sentences and store the output in the *serialized* format.

+    echo "Michael rolled down the hill." | java -jar ollie-app-1.0.0-SNAPSHOT.jar --serialized --output toannotate.tsv

+Next you need to annotate the extractions.
+Modify the output file and **change** the first column to a binary annotation--`1` for correct and `0` for wrong.
+Your final file will look similar to `ollie/data/training.tsv`.
+Now run the logistic regression trainer.

+    java -cp ollie-app-1.0.0-SNAPSHOT.jar edu.washington.cs.knowitall.ollie.confidence.train.TrainOllieConfidence toannotate.tsv

 ## Concurrency

 When operating at web scale, parallelism is essential.
 While the base Ollie